uclaacm/react-native-course/01-welcome-and-overview/README.md

     </View>
   );
 ```

-**Congratulations, you just made your first app!**
+**Congratulations, you just made your first change to an app!**

-* If kids finish early they can mess around until everybody gets caught up.
+Spend a bit of time and mess around with what's in the `App.js` file - it is JavaScript (if you're familiar).

-## Asset Demo (if time allows)
+### Asset Demo (if time allows)

 1. download a picture from internet
-2. drag it into editor and 'assets' folder
+2. drag it into editor and `assets` folder
-3. Click on components/AssetExample.js
+3. Click on `components/AssetExample.js`
 4. Change ```<Image style={styles.logo} source={require('../assets/snack-icon.png')} />``` to ```<Image style={styles.logo} source={require('../assets/myImage.png')} />```

 **Wow, that picture's on your phone!**

-## Conclusion (2 mins)
+## Conclusion

-* Thanks for coming to class, super excited, React is a super cool technology that'll let you make some professional apps very quickly and easily.
+Thank you for bearing with us here!
+We hope you better understand what this course is about, and the potential for how awesome making websites and apps can be!

-* Next week, we'll be looking at what we wrote today actually works (via HTML and CSS)
+Next week, we'll be starting to look at how to structure and style web pages with HTML and CSS.
+In the meantime, there's no homework or required readings; relax, focus on other classes, and live life - we'll see you soon!